Manta-Network/docs/docs/manta/DevelopOnDolphin.md

 Additionally you can check the status of your address at `https://faucet.dolphin.community/`.

-## Use Manta API
+## Manta Signer and API

-In order to use the Manta SDK please refer to API.md

 ## Development Tools

-* TODO: LLDB debugger
+* API: A set of functionality which connects your public address (polkadot-js), your private addresses (signer) and manages the creation of the payloads required for MantaPay extrinsics.
+In order to use the Manta SDK please refer to API.md  TODO: link
+* Signer: The signer is a desktop application which generates zero knowledge proofs and manages the private keys of your UTXOs.
+The signer is open sourced and you find instruction to set it up locally at [manta-signer](https://github.com/Manta-Network/manta-signer).
-* polkadot-launch / zombienet
+* polkadot-launch / zombienet todo: description and link